 - Romantik Hotel Spielmann: Boasting an incredible view of the Tyrolean mountains, Romantik Hotel Spielmann is a family-run, historic place in Ehrwald, Austria.
-Facilities include free WiFi, a swimming pool, spa & wellness center, and bar.
+Facilities include free WiFi, a swimming pool, a spa & wellness center, and a bar.

 - Haus Lorea Ehrwald: Featuring a mountain view and barbecue facilities, this apartment is around 2.8 km (1.7 miles) from Tiroler Zugspitzbahn Cable Car and 5 km (3.1 miles) from Zugspitze railway.

 The Zugspitze region is a popular tourist destination, especially for outdoor lovers.
 Hopefully, this post gives an overview of the area with some must-visit highlights, restaurants, and accommodation options.
-There are several other villages and towns to explore, all with their unique charm.
+There are several other villages and towns to explore, all with unique charm.

-Overall, the Zugspitze region is an excellent place for those who want to experience everything that Germany offers.
+Overall, the Zugspitze region is an excellent place for those who want to experience everything Germany offers.
 Plan a trip with your family or friends to explore this stunning place and make lifetime memories.